 I would like to thank Elaine Price and her charity, Friends of Girls for continuing to support the foundation with her generous donation of reusable sanitary kits for our mother packs, helping to improve hygiene and infection levels.
-Also, Elaine introduced me to Envision, a NFP organization that supports the long term unemployed by teaching them new skills and they have generously taken on the difficult task of halving and overlocking the towelling nappies as well as making skirts for our mothers.
+Also, Elaine introduced me to Envision, an NFP organisation that supports the long-term unemployed by teaching them new skills and they have generously taken on the difficult task of halving and overlocking the towelling nappies s well as making skirts for our mothers.
 A thank you letter has been sent.

-I have made two further successful trips to DIK with Ann Hallett adding to equipment already put aside previously.
-Surgical equipment, dressings, filing cabinets and wheelchairs, We are on a waiting list for a Birthing Bed which was on Kompiams wish list.
-A surprise find was a new Dental chair (not something we would usually be sourcing) but Kompiam has a Dentist, who when contacted by Ann was thrilled.
+I have made two successful trips to DIK with Ann Hallett adding to equipment already put aside previously.
+Surgical equipment, dressings, filing cabinets and wheelchairs, We are on a waiting list for a Birthing Bed on Kompiam's wish list.
+A surprise find was a new Dental chair (not something we would usually be sourcing), but Kompiam has a Dentist, who when contacted by Ann was thrilled.
 These items will be collected once DIK reopens (closed due to restrictions).
 Also, propose further visits to DIK when time allows.
-Hopefully, we can coordinate the collection from DIK along with the collection of linen donated by Warrigal Laundry.
+Hopefully, we can coordinate the collection from DIK along with the linen donated by Warrigal Laundry.

 Despite our container not yet being sent we are delighted to have fulfilled requests by two doctors visiting from PNG.
 Dr Frank from Kavieng returned home with 5 Health Worker kits for successful graduates.
-Dr TK has returned to Hela Province with six health worker kits (for graduate upskilled health workers) and 5 Fetal Dopplers for use in the clinics, (making surveillance of fetal heart sounds easier to monitor).
-Also thanks to the kind donation by Dr Max Cole, Dr TK was also gifted 3 stainless steel speculums that were on his wish list.
+Dr TK has returned to Hela Province with six health worker kits (for graduate upskilled health workers) and 5 Fetal Dopplers for use in the clinics (making surveillance of fetal heart sounds easier to monitor).
+Also thanks to the kind donation by Dr Max Cole, Dr TK was gifted 3 stainless steel speculums that were on his wish list.
 This along with 10 further HW kits,10 gestational wheels and a few other sundry medical items have also made their way to PNG thanks to Dr TK and his wife Katy, a midwife.

-With regard to Health Worker Kits, I am happy to say I have packed a further 25 complete kits, and 5 incomplete kits, these were packed at home due to lockdown,

-(21 kits have already been sent to PNG in 2019/2020).
-Thanks to funds donated from 2018 High tea we were able to purchase the items needed to complete all of these kits.
+With regard to Health Worker Kits, I am happy to say I have packed a further 25 complete kits and 5 incomplete kits, these were packed at home due to the lockdown (21 kits have already been sent to PNG in 2019/2020).
+Thanks to funds donated from 2018 High Tea we could purchase the items needed to complete these kits.

-Not knowing when restrictions may be lifted, it may be some time before we are all able to get together to complete packing the container for shipping, until such time, everyone please take care and stay safe.
+Not knowing when restrictions may be lifted, it may be some time before we can all get together to complete packing the container for shipping, until then, everyone, please take care and stay safe.